eibenp/homebridge-gree-airconditioner/README.md

 All other settings are applied when starting up Homebridge.
 You have to restart Homebridge to apply changes in configuration settings.

-__Keep in mind that disabling the device removes all associated automations from the Home App.__
+__Keep in mind that disabling the device breaks all associated automations in Home App.__

 ### IP address